evanll/opentutr/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+After installing use the following commands.

+Start the server:
+* npm run server

+Start the client:
+* npm run client

+Start server and client:
+* npm run app

 ## Structure and Information Flow
 ![Information flow](imgs/infoflow.png "Information flow")